IssaDia/scapping-application/README.md

 - couldn't get the right selector on societe.com at first
 - bootstrap couldn't be setup on Vue 3
 - couldn't connect to linkedin.com with puppeteer because of verification

-## To improve

-- give the opportunity to retrieve more company informations
-- deploy the app
-- improve frontend interface

 ## Feedback